GoogleCloudPlatform/cloud-hackathons/000-FAQ/gH-HowToHostAHack.md

 - Instructions to make arrangements for others to cover their day jobs.
 - Instructions to put on their OOF messages.

-To help you get started, we have provided a template for a What The Hack calendar invite here:
+To help you get started, we have provided a template for a gHacks calendar invite here:
 - [Hack Calendar Invite Template](WTH-CalendarInvite-Template.md)

 #### Automating Registration with Office 365 Tools